iteratec/traze-docs/src/content/documentation.md

 ```

-### Spectate a Game
+## Spectate a Game

-#### MQTT
+### Grid Information
+The topics in this section are all subscribable.
-If you want to write an ai pilot you can do so by parsing the MQTT repersentation of the grid.
+If you want to write your own view client or an AI pilot you can do so by parsing the MQTT repersentation of the grid.
 It is published on the MQTT Topic

 `traze/{instanceName}/grid`
 ```json